Haskeeb265/obsidian-vault/3 - Main Notes/Hadoop HDFS.md

 # Hadoop HDFS

 Hadoop is an open source framework which allows us to store and process large amount of data in a parallel and distributed manner.

-Two main components of Hadoop are HDFS and MapReduce
+**HDFS** and **MapReduce** are two main components of Hadoop.
+HDFS is the primary data storage system whereas the MapReduce is the processing unit of Hadoop

+Hadoop was designed to answer the question:
+>**"How to "**